Geographer (band)

-Geographer is an American synth-pop/indie rock band founded in 2007 by Mike Deni in San Francisco, California, United States.
+Geographer is an American synth-pop/indie rock band founded in 2007 by Mike Deni in San Francisco, California.

 Deni has described his sound as being "soulful music from outer space"; using analog, electronic and acoustic elements to craft dense layers and unique sound textures.
 As Geographer, Deni has released multiple albums, including Innocent Ghosts in 2008, Myth in 2012, and Ghost Modern in 2015; along with two EPs, Animal Shapes in 2010, Endless Motion in 2015; and a number of 7-inch singles including, "Kites" in 2010.

 Early history

 Deni relocated to San Francisco from New Jersey in 2005.
 After finding a synthesizer on the street, he began to channel his experiences into the songs that would become Innocent Ghosts.
 He began playing his songs locally in San Francisco at open mic nights—most notably the Hotel Utah, where he met cellist Nathan Blaz and drummer Brian Ostreicher.
 Blaz and Ostreicher originally met while attending the Berklee College of Music, in Boston, Massachusetts, before moving to San Francisco.
 After being introduced to Deni at an open mic night by mutual friend Kacey Johansing, the two would join Deni's live band.

 On August 17, 2008, Deni released Innocent Ghosts independently and the band began playing around the San Francisco Bay Area.
 The release garnered local and national attention, with Spin magazine voting the band "[o]ne of the three undiscovered bands you need to hear now".